 You need to understand what your child is interested in, what do they have positive reactions to (e.g. bubbles, light up toys).
 Take time to try different things and have a good understanding of what works.
 The activity needs to be irresistible to the child if you want them to engage with you.
 Many autistic people are very visual so be visually appealing, colourful, exciting.

-As much as possible reduce distractions (TV, toys, other people), be the most exciting thing in the room.
+As much as possible reduce distractions (TV, toys, other people).
+You need to be the most exciting thing in the room.
 Under-fives can rarely focus on more than one thing.
-I appreciate this can be particularly hard when a child is also trying to do anything other than engage with you, I remember being advised to remove all distractions, so I tried an empty room, my son played with a speck of dirt on the floor then a plug socket.
+I appreciate this can be particularly hard when a child is also trying to do anything other than engage with you.
+I remember being advised to remove all distractions, so I tried an empty room, my son played with a speck of dirt on the floor then a plug socket.
 It can be heart-breaking having to work so hard to simply engage with your child my best advice is keep going it will get easier.

 Attention Autism was developed by Gina Davis, it is an intervention used in relation to speech and language development for children over two and a half with autism.
 Attention Autism goes through a series of stages that intend to encourage spontaneous communication through visually engaging and motivating activities.